How To Make Your Coloring Pages Look Better ( Make Them Look Realistic)

 Planning a Color Palette

-A color palette is important with planning a coloring page and it can be tricky.
+A color palette is important in planning a coloring page and it can be tricky.
 Start by selecting 4-5 colors to use on your coloring page, keeping the colors limited will bring cohesion to your coloring page.
 If you don’t know what colors to start with refer to color theory or even nature.
 Taking a stroll around your neighborhood may give you an idea of what hues you should use on your piece.

-Quick Tip: Make sure to test out your tools before using them, because sometimes a marker, pencil, crayon etc may color as a different shade than what you expected.
+Quick Tip: Make sure to test out your tools before using them, because sometimes a marker, pencil, crayon, etc may color as a different shade than what you expected.

-Adult Coloring is a great hobby, great to use as a relaxation tool.
+Adult Coloring is a great hobby, and great to use as a relaxation tool.
 Be sure to not let the hobby stress you out because you find building the skills overwhelming.
 Take it a step at a time.
 Use whichever blending technique above that stands out to you.
 If you find after giving that method a shot, it doesn’t work for you, try something else out and keep building from there.

 Learn more blending tips HERE!